Thursday, October 7, 1976

 Tuesday, October 12, 1976

 Then I went to work.
-I was to have worked until 7:00 p.m., but when I had finished dinner at 6:00 p.m., Mr. Thompson said I could leave.
+I was supposed to work until 7:00 p.m., but when I finished dinner at 6:00 p.m., Mr. Thompson said I could leave.
 I was glad to be out of there.
-It’s hard to be there at this time because I have to answer the phone and take messages from people that call in for the doctor.
-I have to get dinner ready and the baby cries and the girl is bored and wants me to play with her.
+It’s hard to be there at this time because I have to answer the phone and take messages from people who call in for the doctor.
+I have to get dinner ready, the baby cries, and the girl is bored and wants me to play with her.
 It’s a miracle that the dinner isn’t burnt.
 Some days it’s just too much for me to be here at this hour.
 It makes me not want to have kids until I am old.

 Wednesday, October 13, 1976

-Man, what a day today!
-Since it is the little girl’s birthday they had a big party for her.
+Man, what a day it’s been!
+Since it is the little girl’s birthday, they had a big party for her.
 Twenty-eight children came to the party, and they are all about six years old.
 That was quite an experience!

 Thursday, October 14, 1976

 I am off from work today, so I did the chores that need to get done here.
 In the letter I got from Nick today, he was upset because I had missed a day of writing him.
 He was sure I was up to something.
 I felt really bad after I read his letter.
-This was not the future that I sought after.
-I wanted to live with him and his family so that I could get away from abuse, and not get into a relationship where there were false accusations and no trust.
-I wanted to call the whole thing off, but I was sure once I saw Nick I could make everything right, and if I couldn’t it would still be better than living here in this house.
+This was not the future I sought.
+I wanted to live with him and his family so that I could get away from abuse and not get into a relationship where there were false accusations and no trust.
+I wanted to call the whole thing off, but I was sure once I saw Nick, I could make everything right, and if I couldn’t, it would still be better than living here in this house.

 Friday, October 15, 1976

-When I got back to the house from babysitting no one was there.
+When I was done babysitting for the day and came back to the house, no one was there.
 Since I don’t like being in the house when it’s dark, I went over to the neighbors’ house.
-They let me stay there until Mom and Elisabeth came back.
+They let me stay there until Mom and Elisabeth returned.

 Saturday, October 16, 1976

-In the letter I got today from Nick, he had written all the things that he had planned for us to do when we are together again.
+In the letter I got today from Nick, he listed all the things he planned for us to do when we are together again.
 This made me look forward to going back to Canada again.

 Sunday, October 17, 1976

 I baked two different cakes from the apple trees outside.
-I am thrilled that I am getting good at baking.
-I am so grateful to Mrs. Thompson for teaching me and I am also very thankful to Lilly for teaching me how to crochet.
+I am thrilled to be getting good at baking.
+I am so grateful to Mrs. Thompson for teaching me, and I am also very thankful to Lilly for teaching me how to crochet.

 Monday, October 18, 1976

 Mrs. Thompson called and said I had this week off and that I was to call back next week to see if she would need me.
 I was glad I had it off, but sad that I wouldn’t be making any money.
-It is getting cold here in Denmark and I had hoped to have enough money to be able to buy a coat before I left Denmark.
+It is getting cold here in Denmark, and I had hoped to have enough money to buy a coat before I left.

 Tuesday, October 19, 1976

 Mom started a new job today.
-She knows I need a new winter coat, so before she left she gave me a list of chores that needs to get done and then she said, “If you get them all done before I get back I will give you 100 kr. to go towards helping you to buy a new coat.
-As she left, she told me not to worry about digging the garbage into the ground because she has called the community to let them know that we need the garbage picked up.
-Mom and I have seen large rats running around in the neighborhood and she is afraid they are going to start coming to the house.
+She knows I need a new winter coat, so before she left, she gave me a list of chores that needed to get done, and then she said, “If you get them all done before I get back, I will give you 100 kr. to help you buy a new coat.
+As she left, she told me not to worry about burying the garbage because she had called the community to let them know we needed it picked up.
+Mom and I have seen large rats running around in the neighborhood, and she is afraid they will start coming into the house.

-I still had to bury the poop into the ground.
-I went into the backyard to try and dig a hole for it.
-First, I had to clear some weeds and then dig the hole.
-Since winter is coming the ground is getting harder and harder to dig into.
+I still had to bury the poop.
+I went into the backyard to try to dig a hole for it.
+First, I had to clear some weeds, then dig the hole, just like I had done so many times before.
+Since winter is coming, the ground is getting harder and harder to dig into.
 I ended up dumping the poop and then covering it with dirt.
 It’s one nasty job!
 I just don’t know how Bent’s mom lived like this in this day and age when the toilet has been invented.

 Elisabeth is off from school for a fall vacation.
 I brought her and her friend with me to buy a coat.
-With the money mom gave me, I have a total of 200 kr.
-When I got into town I was surprised to see how much a coat costs.
+With the money mom gave me, I have 200 kr.
+When I got into town, I was surprised to see how much a coat costs.
 It looks like I will have to go another winter without one.
 Since I can’t afford a coat, I bought a sweater instead.

 Wednesday, October 20, 1976